drmocm/DD_SX8_SDR/README.md

 calculates the frequency spectrum of the incoming raw IQ data signal around a given center frequency.
 The bandwidth used is 51.2 MHz.
 The spectrun is of course distorted at the edges, due to the finite aspect of the FFT.
-For a full spectrum, one would have to see, how big of a window in the center is usable and stitch the spectrum together accordingly.
+For a full spectrum smaller windows around the center of consecutive frequencies are stitched together.
-There also seem to be some problems with the SX8 firmware when trying too do this in a fast manner, since the SDR feature is still experimental and will probably improve in later firmwares.
+There is a problem with the older SX8 firmwares when trying too do this too fast.
+Since the SDR feature is still experimental and will probably improve in later firmwares.

-I also, don't send any DiSEqC commands for Switches or Unicable LNBs, so that at full scan as such is not possible with this program.
+You need to polaristion and the band via command line.

 The spectrum is written to stdout either in the PAM image format or as CSV.

 **Compilation of the program**